G33R0Y/FishersFriend/README.md

 The "Keep in Foreground" checkbox allows the user to toggle whether the main window should stay on top of other windows.

 ### Human Reaction Time
-The "Human Catch Rate" checkbox introduces variability in the delay before certain actions, simulating a more human-like reaction time.
+The "Human Catch Rate" checkbox introduces variability in the delay before the Right-Click, simulating a more human-like reaction time.

 ### Random Actions
 Enabling the "Random Actions" checkbox triggers the script to perform random in-game actions, such as opening the bag, map, jumping, or moving left and right.